jun-xiao-mainlinestem/2026base/doc/remote_setup_guide.md

 - Make sure your controller is connected via USB to the computer
 - Ensure your robot program is uploaded to the brain
 - Try restarting VS Code
-- Check that the VEX VS Code Extension is properly installed
+- Check that the VEX VS Code Extension is properly installed and running

 ### Connection Failed
 - Double-check the Device ID is correct
-- Ensure the WebSocket server is enabled
+- Double-check the IP address is correct
+- Ensure your mobile device is on the same wifi network as the computer
 - Try refreshing web page

 ## Important Notes